penrose/penrose/tutorial/tutorial.md

 ![Circle Spec](https://github.com/penrose/penrose/blob/docs-edit/assets/tutorial/circle_spec.png)

 When we construct the `Circle` object for our Set, we can customize our circle by passing in specific values for its properties.
 Our desired circles here are strokeless, therefore we will set `strokeWidth: 0.0`.
+For all the other properties that we did not specify, Penrose will choose the best value for them based on optimization.

 `twosets.sty`
 ```typescript